TVSaiKiran/index.html/README.md

 # index.html
-Simple Login Registration Using Flask,Python,HTML,CSS
+Simple Login Registration Using Flask,Python,HTML,CSS.
+This project is a basic Web Application developed Using Python ,Flask that allows users to register and login using their credentials.